Chemins de fer Orientaux: Locomotives

 Oriental Railway locomotives were taken over by the various national railways that also overtook the network.
-Some locomotives went to the CFFH before going th either SEK or TCDD.
+Some locomotives went to the CFFH before going to either SEK or TCDD.

 Several locomotives of the Oriental Railway have been preserved.
-The former Locomotive 407 built in 1874 and taken over by the TCDD under the number 2251 in 1937, stands as a memorial locomotive in front of Istanbul Sirkeci station.
+The former Locomotive 407 built in 1874 and taken over by the TCDD under the number 2251 in 1937, stands as a memorial locomotive in front of Istanbul-Sirkeci station.
 Until 1965 it was still used by the TCDD, most recently in Adana, she was thus over 90 years in use.
 A 1912 locomotive supplied by Maffei with the CO number 338 is now in the Çamlık Railway Museum with TCDD 3558 number.
 Another locomotive of this series is monument locomotive at Amasya station.
 The TCDD 33508 is a monument locomotive in Sivas.